On the group of automorphisms of Horikawa surfaces: Group of automorphisms of Horikawa surfaces.

 If $\chi=4$ in the previous example, the canonical divisor of $X$ is not ample.
 Therefore we need to construct another surface for this case.
 Let us consider a $\mathbb{Z}_2$-cover $f\colon X\to \mathbb{P}^2$ whose branch locus $B$ is a general element of the linear system $|\mathcal{O}_{\mathbb{P}^2}(8)|$.
 The formulas for simple cyclic covers (see Proposition \ref{SimpleCyclicInvariants}) yield $K^2_X=2$ and $\chi(\mathcal{O}_X)=4$.
 Moreover, $K_X$ is ample because it is the pullback via $f$ of the ample line bundle $\mathcal{O}_{\mathbb{P}^2}(1)$.
 Hence, $X\in\mathfrak{M}_{2, 4}$ and $\text{Aut}(X)=\mathbb{Z}_2$ by Corollary \ref{ParticularAutGroups}. \end{proof}

 \begin{remark} There are many examples of Horikawa surfaces whose group of automorphisms is not isomorphic to $\mathbb{Z}_2$.
 Indeed, let $(K^2,\chi)$ be an admissible pair such that $K^2=2\chi-6$.
-Then: \begin{enumerate} \item[-] Every connected component of $\mathfrak{M}_{K^2, \chi}$ contains surfaces whose group of automorphisms has a subgroup isomorphic to $\mathbb{Z}_2^2$ by \cite[Theorem 1]{Lorenzo2021}. \item[-] Every connected component of $\mathfrak{M}_{K^2, \chi}$ contains surfaces whose group of automorphisms has a subgroup isomorphic to $\mathbb{Z}_3$ by \cite[Theorem 1.1]{Lorenzo2021Z3}. \end{enumerate} \end{remark}
+Then: \begin{enumerate} \item[-] Every irreducible component of $\mathfrak{M}_{K^2, \chi}$ contains surfaces whose group of automorphisms has a subgroup isomorphic to $\mathbb{Z}_2^2$ by \cite[Theorem 1]{Lorenzo2021}. \item[-] Every irreducible component of $\mathfrak{M}_{K^2, \chi}$ contains surfaces whose group of automorphisms has a subgroup isomorphic to $\mathbb{Z}_3$ by \cite[Theorem 1.1]{Lorenzo2021Z3}. \end{enumerate} \end{remark}

-Vicente Lorenzo \footnote{The author is an invited assistant professor at Instituto Superior de Economia e Gest\~{a}o, Universidade de Lisboa and Instituto Superior de Ci\^{e}ncias do Trabalho e da Empresa – Instituto Universit\'{a}rio de Lisboa.
-The author did the main part of this work as a Ph.D student of the Department of Mathematics and Center for Mathematical Analysis, Geometry and Dynamical Systems of Instituto Superior T\'{e}cnico, Universidade de Lisboa and was supported by Fundac\~{a}o para a Ci\^{e}ncia e a Tecnologia (FCT), Portugal through the program Lisbon Mathematics PhD (LisMath), scholarship FCT - PD/BD/128421/2017 and projects UID/MAT/04459/2019 and UIDB/04459/2020.}\\ Departamento de Matem\'{a}tica\\ Instituto Superior de Economia e Gest\~{a}o\\ Universidade de Lisboa\\ R. do Quelhas\\ 1200-781 Lisboa\\ Portugal\\ \textit{E-mail address: }{vlorenzogarcia@gmail.com}\\ https://orcid.org/0000-0003-2077-6095
+Vicente Lorenzo \footnote{The author is a research support technician at Universidad Carlos III de Madrid.
+The author did the main part of this work as a Ph.D student of the Department of Mathematics and Center for Mathematical Analysis, Geometry and Dynamical Systems of Instituto Superior T\'{e}cnico, Universidade de Lisboa and was supported by Fundac\~{a}o para a Ci\^{e}ncia e a Tecnologia (FCT), Portugal through the program Lisbon Mathematics PhD (LisMath), scholarship FCT - PD/BD/128421/2017 and projects UID/MAT/04459/2019 and UIDB/04459/2020.}\\ Telematic Engineering Department\\ Universidad Carlos III de Madrid\\ Avenida de la Universidad 30\\ Leganés (Madrid), Spain\\ \textit{E-mail address: }{vlorenzogarcia@gmail.com}\\ https://orcid.org/0000-0003-2077-6095